On Data Quality

 Data quality through comparison

 On a very low, technology level, data quality verification is to ensure that the data attributes match certain criteria, either on a detail or aggregate level.
 The verification can be implemented as a data comparison against an agreed baseline or template, and any diversions from the expected results of comparison should be flagged to the appropriate data management professionals.

-Some of the checks can be implemented as direct comparisons of data attributes, but of course data quality is a much broader concept.
-Certain quality criteria require that particular measure is within certain boundaries, whether particular process produces appropriate number of rows etc - effectively, the metadata parameters are tested.
+Some of the checks can be implemented as direct comparisons of data attributes, but of course, data quality is a much broader concept.
+Certain quality criteria require that a particular measure is within certain boundaries, whether a particular process produces an appropriate number of rows etc - effectively, the metadata parameters are tested.

-Most of such scenarios can be tranformed into tabular data sets that can be compared with predefined templates using declarative syntax of SQL.
+Most such scenarios can be transformed into tabular data sets that can be compared with predefined templates using the declarative syntax of SQL.
 There are advantages of this approach:

 - Tabular data are easily stored in databases or CSV files, facilitating further analysis and troubleshooting.

-- Additional controls can be added to existing data sets without requirement of writing elaborate code.
+- Additional controls can be added to existing data sets without the requirement of writing elaborate code.

-The right implementation of data quality controls augments business data flows with reports generated at their various transformation stages, providing better view on their correctness.
+The right implementation of data quality controls augments business data flows with reports generated at their various transformation stages, providing a better view of their correctness.